openlogic/saml-sp/README.txt

 The 'http_basic_auth' section is optional and only needed if the IdP uses HTTP basic authentication.

+If you are using Rails the SamlSp will automatically load configuration info from `config/saml_sp.conf`.

-Your saml-sp configuration file can be place in you application configuration directory and loaded using the following code during application startup.
+For non-Rails apps the saml-sp configuration file can be place in the application configuration directory and loaded using the following code during application startup.

-    SamlSp::Config.load_file(RAILS_ROOT + "/config/saml-sp.conf")
+    SamlSp::Config.load_file(APP_ROOT + "/config/saml_sp.conf")

 ## REQUIREMENTS:

  * Nokogiri
  * Resourcful
+ * uuidtools

 ## INSTALL:

  * sudo gem install saml-sp